Structural Engineering · PE/SE Licensed

 Let's Engineer Your Next Structure

-From PEMB coordination to seismic steel design to deep foundation engineering, TCG's integrated structural team delivers engineered solutions — coordinated with architecture, MEP, and construction from day one.
+From PEMB coordination to seismic steel, deep foundations, and adaptive reuse retrofits — TCG's integrated structural team delivers engineered solutions coordinated with architecture, MEP, and construction from day one.
+Available across all 50 states.